ananyar1007/aireadi_analysis/README.md

 >  **Note on 'FilterFramesLabel(keys=["frames", "label"])**

-This is a custom transform used to filter out samples that do not meet specific criteria (e.g., empty frames or missing labels).
+This is a custom transform used to filter out samples that do not meet specific criteria.

 #### Example Transform (for Training)